ministryofjustice/hmpps-dpr-postgres-tickle-lambda/README.md

 - Reference or link any relevant JIRA tickets in the pull request notes
 - At least one approval is required before a PR can be merged

-### Releases

-- v1.0.0

-## TODO

-- Modify the Dependabot file to suit the [dependency manager](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#package-ecosystem) you plan to use and for [automated pull requests for package updates](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-dependabot-version-updates#enabling-dependabot-version-updates).
-Dependabot is enabled in the settings by default.
-- Ensure as many of the [GitHub Standards](https://github.com/ministryofjustice/github-repository-standards) rules are maintained as possibly can.